verm/macports-gsoc-2020-webapp/README.md

 # Running the App
-The repository contains Docker configuration which can be used out of the box, however, the app can be run without using the docker container.
-Both way are discussed below:
+The repository contains Docker configuration which can be used to build docker image, however, the app can be run without using the docker container.
+Both ways are discussed below:

 ## 1. Run inside Docker Container
 It is the recommended way, the Docker Image of the app is pre-configured to run the `migrations` and `collectstatic`.